Weidsn/Quantum_Computational_Fluid_Dynamics/HHL.md

 ## Processes

 HHL applies QPE twice, the second time being the inverse of QPE.

-The algorithm is as follows:
+Here is an overview of what we want to solve.

 We want to solve for $x$ in $Ax=b$.